Important FOMC/FED Meeting Dates

 - Kansas City, San Francisco and Minneapolis

-The FOMC meetings are also attended by all of the presidents of the Reserve Bank, even if they are not currently a voting member, and they participate in discussions, contributing to economic assessment and helping to take policy decisions.
+The FOMC meetings are also attended by all of the presidents of the Reserve Bank, even if they are not currently voting members.
+They participate in discussions contributing to economic assessment and helping to take policy decisions.

 How Many FOMC Meetings are There per Year?

-There are 8 meetings every year on the FOMC schedule, one occurring around every 6 weeks, however there may also be unscheduled meetings which are held whenever necessary in order to review recent financial and economic developments.
-Usually, the meetings only last for one day, however in June and July and January and February, the meetings last for 2 days during which longer projections of the GDP, unemployment rates and inflation rates for the year are presented.
-A policy statement is issued by the FOMC after each scheduled federal reserve meeting to sum up the current Committee economic outlook and any policy decisions which have been taken at the meeting.
-On four occasions during the year, the Chair of the Committee will hold a press briefing following the FOMC meeting during which he presents the FOMC’s economic projections at the current time and explains the context in which the policy decisions have been made.
-Complete FOMC meeting minutes are published 3 weeks after each scheduled meeting has been concluded and it is possible to read a complete transcript of every FOMC meeting when it has been published 5 years after the meeting.
+There are eight meetings every year on the FOMC schedule, one occurring around every 6 weeks.
+However, there may also be unscheduled meetings that are held whenever necessary in order to review recent financial and economic developments.
+Usually, the meetings only last for 1 day; however, in June and July, and January and February, the meetings last for 2 days during which longer projections of the GDP, unemployment rates and inflation rates for the year are presented.
+A policy statement is issued by the FOMC after each scheduled Federal Reserve meeting to sum up the current committee’s economic outlook, and any policy decisions that have been taken at the meeting.
+On four occasions during the year, the chair of the committee will hold a press briefing following the FOMC meeting, during which he presents the FOMC’s economic projections at the current time, and explains the context in which the policy decisions have been made.
+Complete FOMC meeting minutes are published 3 weeks after each scheduled meeting has been concluded, and it is possible to read a complete transcript of every FOMC meeting from when it is published until 5 years after the meeting.

 When is the Next FOMC Meeting?

-If you are asking when is the next Fed meeting, you will find here the FOMC meeting schedule for the upcoming FOMC meetings:
+If you are asking when the next Fed meeting is, you will find here the FOMC meeting schedule for the upcoming FOMC meetings:

 *Meeting associated with a Summary of Economic Projections and a press conference by the Chair.